namanrathi8830/namanrathi8830/README.md

 # 💫 About Me:
-## 🙋‍♂️ About Me:<br><br>🎯 I'm currently working on building a standout GitHub profile and leveling up my open-source contributions.  <br>🤝 I'm looking to collaborate on meaningful projects, especially in the startup or edtech space.  <br>🧠 I'm looking for help with strategic prep for CAT & GMAT — tips and resources are welcome!  <br>🌱 I'm currently learning advanced data structures, system design, and brushing up on quant/verbal for MBA entrance prep.  <br>💬 Ask me about frontend frameworks, Markdown magic, or study strategies for competitive exams.  <br>⚡ Fun fact: I’m aiming to launch my own startup 🚀 while pursuing an MBA dream.
+<br><br>🎯 I'm currently working on building a standout GitHub profile and leveling up my open-source contributions.  <br>🤝 I'm looking to collaborate on meaningful projects, especially in the startup or edtech space.  <br>🧠 I'm looking for help with strategic prep for CAT & GMAT — tips and resources are welcome!  <br>🌱 I'm currently learning advanced data structures, system design, and brushing up on quant/verbal for MBA entrance prep.  <br>💬 Ask me about frontend frameworks, Markdown magic, or study strategies for competitive exams.  <br>⚡ Fun fact: I’m aiming to launch my own startup 🚀 while pursuing an MBA dream.
 Let’s see where this path leads!<br>

 ## 🌐 Socials: